 What if we told you that back pain that’s making you miserable right now isn’t real?
 What if we told you your mind just thinks your back hurts, and all you have to do is, well, just learn how to think it away?
 That’s what one trend coursing through physical therapy circles is telling us—that we can create our own miracle pain relief simply by believing our back pain doesn’t really exist.
 Does it work?
-Not according to one high-level study, but before we dive into the study, let’s learn more about this theory that essentially says that pain is all in our head.
+Not according to one high-level study using the pain neuroscience education (PNE).
+But before we dive into the study, let’s learn more about this theory that essentially says that pain is all in our head.

 The Pain Neuroscience Education (PNE) Theory

 At the basic level, the pain neuroscience education (PNE) theory is the belief that pain is really just our psychological response to overactive, or hyperexcitable, nerves.
 In other words, that the pain really is just all in our head, not really the result of any injured or damaged structure.
 So that pinched, irritated nerve your doctor found in your back…not really the problem.
 The real problem and what categorizes your pain is how you actually interpret the signals coming from the irritated nerve, and, perhaps, even what your doctor tells you about your irritated nerve feeds the raging fire of your conceptualization of your pain.
 In other words, what you’re told about your pain and how you process that information may actually be generating your pain and how much of it you believe you feel.

 If you apply the PNE theory and are educated that your pain isn’t really there, or at least isn’t nearly as bad as what you imagine it to be, then this will relieve those overactive nerve responses and you’ve found the solution to your back pain—you can just learn it away.
 If you’ve ever suffered with back pain, you’re probably already defending your real physical pain just reading this.
 But is it true?
 Is your back pain only as real as what you imagine it to be?
 Let’s review the study.